lkaihua/rednote-wiki/docs/docs/use-keywords-to-customize-feed-for-traditional-chinese-culture/index.md

 ---
 sidebar_position: 5
-title: Use Keywords to Customize Feed
+title: Use Keywords to Customize Feed For Traditional Chinese Culture
 ---

-# Use Keywords to Customize Feed
+# Use Keywords to Customize Feed For Traditional Chinese Culture

 You can customize your feed by using keywords.
 The rednote algorithm will recommend content that matches your interests.

-For example, if you are interested in `traditional Chinese culture`, you can use keywords related to traditional Chinese culture to customize your feed.
-Here are some keywords you can use:
+For example, here are some keywords you can use:

 - 非遗 intangible
 - 非遗文化 intangible cultural heritage